noracast/podcastfreaks.com/README.md

 ---

+## Contributing

-You can create another podcast archives by replacing `data/rss.json` file yourself.
+- You can create another podcast archives by replacing `data/rss.json` file yourself.
+- If you want remove feeds from `data/rss.json`, not only removing it but also move it into `data/rss-inactive.json` with reason.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/noracast/podcastfreaks.com)